 You’ll be able to see what percentage of your followers are male and which are female (for more about how we infer gender, see our gender targeting page).

 Whether your business has a specific gender-focus or not, this information can help you inform the content you share on Twitter.
 If you are interested in targeting one gender at any point, you can also check in with these statistics during your campaigns to see if you’re successfully attracting your desired audience.
-Because everything in the Followers Dashboard is updated in real time, you can optimize quickly.
+Because everything in the Followers Dashboard is updated in real time, you can optimise quickly.

 - Other accounts your followers follow

 You can see the top Twitter accounts that your followers also follow.
 This is a helpful insight when creating content and designing campaigns.
-These accounts can inform your targeting, serve as inspiration when it comes to content, and may even be worthwhile partners for future marketing efforts.
+These accounts can inform your targeting, serve as inspiration when it comes to content and may even be worthwhile partners for future marketing efforts.

 For example, this advertiser’s followers also follow several consulting journals and business news sites.
 For their next Twitter Ads campaign, they may want to use @username targeting to target the followers, and people similar to the followers, of these accounts.
 They might also want to look at the content these accounts are sharing organically and see if there are any best practices they’d want to emulate, such as Tweeting interesting charts and infographics or inviting followers to download exclusive content.